m9p909/personal-log/README.md

 ## Architecture

 I don't think I need to worry too much about this.
 A monolith makes the most sense and if there are significant issues I can break it up.
-The app as it is shouldn't need a monolith.
+The app as it is shouldn't need microservices or event driven stuff.